openharmony/docs/en/application-dev/quick-start/start-with-ets.md

-# Getting Started with eTS
+# Getting Started with eTS in the Traditional Coding Approach

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **Note：**
 > To use eTS, your DevEco Studio must be V3.0.0.601 Beta1 or later.